-The amount of water injected, produced and discharged to sea in aging fields on the NCS is increasing.
+The amount of water injected, produced and discharged to sea in aging fields on the Norwegian Continental Shelf is increasing.
 Water handling is energy-intensive and costly, and represents about 50% of the total energy for field operation.
-Therefore, efficient water management is crucial for field economics and emission reduction.
-Specific aims of WP4 are:

-To implement LCA methodology for energy system analysis for calculating NZE indicators such as Unit Energy Invested and Energy Recovery Factor.
+• To implement life cycle analysis methodology for energy system analysis for calculating net-zero emission (NZE) indicators such as Unit Energy Invested and Energy Recovery Factor.

 Three projects have been defined: